YK7188/YK_Lab/21-Validate MFA functions/README.md

 - A user with no MFA method registered is prompted to register a method just like MFA registration policy.
 - A user with any MFA method registered is prompted for the secondary authentication.

 # Final Note

-The test confirms that Conditional access is the only way to enforce MFA and, Registration policy and Registration Campaign support the structure.
+The test confirmed that Conditional Access was the primary and most predictable method for enforcing MFA during sign-in, while MFA Registration Policy and Registration Campaign supported the onboarding process.

-Also, important to note that some sites such as portal.azure.com and intune.microsoft.com act like MFA-enforced by default.
+During testing, portal.azure.com and intune.microsoft.com consistently triggered MFA-related registration behavior even without a tenant Conditional Access policy or registration policy configured.

+Additionally, TAP, Email OTP, and QR Code did not function as primary workforce MFA onboarding methods even when enabled in Authentication Methods Policy.